Mengzhen-Zhang/Symplectic.jl/Readme.md

 $$M = \Omega (S - I)^{-1}(S + I)/2$$
 i.e., the `M` thus obtained should be the same as that in the equation above.

-The symplectic cayley transform is implemented as a single-argument funciton `symplecticCayleyTransform` (with alias `cayley`), and its inverse as `inverseSymplecticCayleyTransform` (with alias `invcayley`).
+The symplectic cayley transform is implemented as a single-argument function `symplecticCayleyTransform` (with alias `cayley`), and its inverse as `inverseSymplecticCayleyTransform` (with alias `invcayley`).

 <a id="org642c433"></a>

 ### Pre-Iwasawa factorization

 A symplectic matrix $S$ can always be written as the multiplication of three symplectic matrices of specific structures, which is known as the pre-Iwasawa factorization.
-The factorization can be specificied by the following equation (note that the matrices are represented in the **QQPP** basis)
+The factorization can be specified by the following equation (note that the matrices are represented in the **QQPP** basis)
 ```math
  S = \begin{pmatrix}
     I_n & 0_n \\